Vaginoplasty, Labiaplasty & Other Surgical Procedures | Scottsdale & Phoenix, AZ

 The majority of aesthetic gynecology procedures at Ong Institute for Plastic Surgery & Health are done using the Ellman Surgitron™ RF device.
 This allows for precise surgery, and less tissue thermal damage with the presence of a cooling tip.
 It also has resurfacing capabilities that allows Dr. Ong to contour and shrink the tissues for improved “fine-tuning”.
 It is a great tool for a surgeon to sculpt and achieve the aesthetic look that they want to create.

 3 Most Important Questions to Ask a Labiaplasty Surgeon

-There are a few techniques developed for labiaplasty, and they are also doctors of different specialties performing labiaplasties.
-A labiaplasty procedure done well, can be a truly artistic procedure that enables women to obtain a petite, “clean” look.
+There are a few techniques developed for labiaplasty, and there are also doctors of different specialties performing labiaplasties.
+A labiaplasty procedure, done well, can be a truly artistic procedure that enables women to obtain a petite, “clean” look.
 Many women choose to have the labiaplasty procedure for many reasons.
-The three most important questions to ask in my opinion are:
+The three most important questions to ask your labiaplasty surgeon are:

-- The type of labiaplasty the surgeon would recommend.
-An experienced surgeon can discuss the different types of labiaplasty techniques, the anatomical area being treated and the ability to differentiate between the different parts i.e. Labia minoraplasty, majoraplasty, hood reduction etc.
+- What type of labiaplasty would you recommend? – An experienced surgeon can discuss the different types of labiaplasty techniques, the anatomical area being treated and the ability to differentiate between the different parts i.e. Labia minoraplasty, majoraplasty, hood reduction etc.

-- Able to show you pictures of the results.
+- Are you able to show pictures of your results?

-- Be available and help guide you through the process of healing.
-This can be a time when your labia looks the worst and having a surgeon that is attentive to your needs and to be able to reassure and guide you throughout the process is crucial.
-I have seen many women post pictures of their postoperative outcomes online asking for help, you should be comfortable enough with your surgeon to trust them through this period.
+- Will you be available to help guide me through the process of healing after my labiaplasty? – This can be a time when your labia looks the worst, and having a surgeon that is attentive to your needs and able to reassure and guide you throughout the process is crucial.
+I have seen many women post pictures of their postoperative outcomes online asking for help, and you should be comfortable enough with your surgeon to trust them through this period.

 On the other hand, many gynecologists may lack the artistic touch of a plastic surgeon.
 You will be best served with a surgeon, either plastic or gynecology, specifically trained in aesthetic vulvovaginal surgery.
 Dr. Ong trained at the Alinsod Institute for Aesthetic Vulvovaginal Surgery and worked closely with Dr. Alinsod learning best surgical practices to enhance and deliver the best results.